Other: Indian mulberry

-Traditional Polynesian healers documented well over 40 medicinal uses for the entire tree, including many combinations of different parts.
+Traditional Polynesian healers documented well over 40 uses for the entire tree, including many combinations of different parts.
 The powdered form is usually the most prevalent form used nowadays.

 The powder encapsulated, or locally in Polynesia as a fresh juice.